MULTIFUNCTION OVEN MODES

-Most models combine a conventional oven, a fan oven and a grill, as well as more specialised modes such as defrost and rapid heat settings.
+Most models combine a conventional oven, a fan oven, and a grill, as well as more specialised modes such as defrost and rapid heat settings.
 Each model will have a different selection, so check out the specifications while you’re shopping around.

+To achieve a delicate golden top and melted cheese on meals such as lasagne, an upper/top heat mode is ideal.
+It’s gentler than using the grill and means you won’t have to move the dish around the oven.
 If you love making pizzas at home, a lower/ base heat function is perfect.
 It only uses the lower heating element, so you’ll be able to create a crispy pizza base as good as any Italian.
 Some models even have a dedicated pizza mode.

-A lower/base heat and grill mode uses both heating methods and is great for foods like pie, quiche or pizza.
+A lower/base heat and grill mode uses both heating methods and is great for foods like pie, quiche, or pizza.

 Some ovens feature a grill and fan mode, which distributes the heat around the oven in a rotisserie effect – perfect for cooking meat and poultry.
-You’ll only need to turn and baste the food once and the door can remain closed throughout – a much safer option if there are small children around.
+You’ll only need to turn and baste the food once, and the door can remain closed throughout – a much safer option if there are small children around.

 A conventional grill option can be used at either full or half-grill settings to create crispy and browned food like toast or bacon.
 Using the full grill lets you cook more food at once, while the half grill will only cook food directly beneath the centre of the grill element.

-A defrost mode is really useful if you’ve forgotten to take the meat out of the freezer the night before.
+A defrost mode is really useful if you’ve forgotten to take food out of the freezer the night before.
 It uses the fan to thaw your food safely and quickly.